Khadijarif/Full-Stack-Vulnerable-Notes-App/README.md

 **Remediation:**

--Enforce server-side authorization checks: confirm that the logged-in user owns the resource before returning or modifying it.
+- Enforce server-side authorization checks: confirm that the logged-in user owns the resource before returning or modifying it.

--Use non-guessable IDs (UUIDs, random tokens) and always still enforce authorization checks (IDs alone are not a security control).
+- Use non-guessable IDs (UUIDs, random tokens) and always still enforce authorization checks (IDs alone are not a security control).

 ---

 ## Files of interest

--server.js — main server and route handlers
+- server.js — main server and route handlers

--database.db — SQLite DB file (sample/test data)
+- database.db — SQLite DB file (sample/test data)

--views/*.html — front-end pages (login, register, dashboard, admin, etc.)
+- views/*.html — front-end pages (login, register, dashboard, admin, etc.)

--public/* — CSS and static assets
+- public/* — CSS and static assets

--.gitignore — files/directories excluded from Git (should include node_modules/, .env)
+- .gitignore — files/directories excluded from Git (should include node_modules/, .env)

 ---

 ### How to run (local, safe environment)

--Clone the repo locally.
+- Clone the repo locally.

--Install dependencies (do inside an isolated environment):
+- Install dependencies (do inside an isolated environment):

--npm install
+- npm install

--Ensure database.db is present (or run a provided script to create it if included).
+- Ensure database.db is present (or run a provided script to create it if included).

--Start server (development only): node server.js
+- Start server (development only): node server.js

--Open http://localhost:3000 (or the configured port) in your browser.
+- Open http://localhost:3000 (or the configured port) in your browser.

 Always run this app in an isolated environment (VM, local machine, or container) and do not expose it to the public internet.